ivoryjlew-oss/-interviewlens/README.md

-# InterviewLens
+# Phorya

-**AI-powered interview teleprompter, live coaching assistant, and session tracker.**
+**Go back, prepared.
+Get the job.**

+> *“Your past, your power, your interview.”*

 Created by **Ivory Lewis** · [Launch App](https://ivoryjlew-oss.github.io/-interviewlens/)

 -----

-## What It Does
+## What Is Phorya?

-InterviewLens is a personal interview preparation and live coaching tool built for job seekers who want to show up confident, prepared, and fully themselves.
-It combines a hands-free teleprompter, AI-generated scripts, real-time response coaching, mood detection, and interview session recording — all in one place, running entirely in your browser with no downloads required.
+Phorya is your AI-powered interview coach.
+Retrieve your past experiences, refine your responses in real time, and show up prepared, confident, and fully yourself — all in your browser.

+The name *Phorya* draws from *Sankofa* — an Adinkra symbol from the Akan people of Ghana meaning “go back and get it.”
+It represents the wisdom of drawing from your past to build your future.
+In interviews, your lived experience is your greatest asset.
+Phorya helps you retrieve it, shape it, and speak it confidently.

 -----

 ## Install as an App (Recommended)

-InterviewLens is a Progressive Web App (PWA).
-Install it directly on your device for a full-screen, native app experience.
+Phorya is a Progressive Web App (PWA).
+Install it on your device for a full-screen, native app experience.

 ### iPhone & iPad (Safari)